schteppe/doc.js/README.markdown

  * @private
  * @property int myProperty
  * @memberof myClass
- * @brief This is a method in myClass.
+ * @brief This is a property in myClass.
  */
 ```